alemures/ssh-manager/README.md

 ===

 TODO:
-	Solve exit when close a connection a type in menu again Ctrl + c in insert password
+	* servers.json or servers.csv
-	Test connections using pem files
+	* How to provide servers files (argument, default directory, etc)
-	How to provide servers.json file
+	* Add arguments with features (sort servers, connect directly using name or id, provide servers file)
-	Add arguments with features
+	* Test in Windows
-	Test in Windows
+	* Test connections using pem files